ankaleshshivhare/pdsnd_github/README.md

 i) **Python Program:** _bikeshare.py ii) ** Data Files:** _chicago.csv_ , _new_york_city.csv_, _washington.csv_

+### Python Program Description

+The program first asks users to enter city, month, and day.
+Once users enter details _(of City, Month and/or Day)  for which they want to explore the data, the program Loads data for the specified city and filters by month and day if applicable.

+    Args:
+        (str) city - name of the city to analyze
+        (str) month - name of the month to filter by, or "all" to apply no month filter (str) day - name of the day of week to filter by, or "all" to apply no day filter
+    Returns:
+        df - Pandas DataFrame containing city data filtered by month and day

 ### Credits

 i) Docstrings provided by Udacity to use in Python Program.